Former KKK member warns Congress of danger of veterans turning to extremism - NewsBreak

 “Daniel died in my arms while trying to push his brain back into his skull,” said Buckley.
 “I came back from Afghanistan a different man.
 I developed a deep sense of resentment against all Muslims.”

-Buckley even tattooed the word “Kafir,” which means “infidel” in Arabic, on his arm as a warning to Muslims and as a way of remembering those he described as “the enemies.”
+Buckley even tattooed the word ‘Kafir’ which means infidel in Arabic on his arm as a warning to Muslims and as a way of remembering who he described as the enemies.

 The KKK appeared to be there for support.